Isothermal titration calorimetry: Instrumental measurements

+Experimental Procedures

+In order to accurately and precisely measure the thermodynamic parameters using ITC, certain procedures must be followed, involving instrument set up, parameter configuration, sample loading, buffer selection, and instrument cleaning.
 To obtain an optimum result, each injection should be given enough time for a reaction equilibrium to reach.
 Degassing samples is often necessary in order to obtain good measurements as the presence of gas bubbles within the sample cell will lead to abnormal data plots in the recorded results.
 The entire experiment takes place under computer control.

 Direct titration is performed most commonly with ITC to obtain the thermodynamic data, by binding two components of the reaction directly to each other.
 However, many of the chemical reactions and binding interactions may have higher binding affinity above what is desirable with the c-window.
 To troubleshoot the limitation of c-window and conditions for certain binding interactions, various different methods of titration can be performed.
 In some cases, simply doing a reverse titration of changing the samples between the injection syringe and sample cell can solve the issue, depending on the binding mechanism.
-For most of the high or low affinity bindings require chelation or competitive titration.
-This method is done by loading pre-bound complex solution in the sample cell, and chelating one of the components out with a reagent of higher observed binding affinity within the desirable c-window.
+However, the process of introducing a ligand to a macromolecule is distinct from the process of adding a macromolecule to a ligand.
+While the binding equilibrium remains unchanged in both direct and reverse titrations, the route to equilibrium and the accessible binding states varies, particularly when one molecule possesses multiple binding sites for the other.
+Most of the high or low affinity bindings require chelation or competitive titration.
+This method is done by loading pre-bound complex solution in the sample cell and chelating one of the components out with a reagent of higher observed binding affinity within the desirable c-window.